pfsense/docs/source/dhcp/troubleshooting-offline-dhcp-leases.rst

 to appear in the ARP table if it is on the network, and would thus show online in the DHCP Leases list.

-The *arping* package may also be of interest.
+The :doc:`/packages/arping-package` may also be of interest.
 It is available under **System > Packages**.
-The nmap package can also be used to perform an ARP-based subnet scan to locate online hosts even if they don't respond to ICMP.
+The :doc:`/packages/nmap-package` can also be used to perform an ARP-based subnet scan to locate online hosts even if they don't respond to ICMP.